Jason DeRose

+Jason DeRose is the religion correspondent for National Public Radio News, based at NPR West in Culver City, California.
+He reports on the ways belief shapes American public life and the ways American life shapes religious expression.
+His reports are heard on Morning Edition, All Things Considered, and Weekend Edition.

-Prior to this position, he was a Supervising Editor on National Public Radio's Business Desk and was an editor on the NPR program Day to Day until that program ended in March 2009.
-He has reported on religion, ethics, and spirituality for National Public Radio (NPR).
-His reports are heard on Morning Edition, All Things Considered, Day to Day, and Weekend Edition.
+Prior to this position, he served as NPR's Western Bureau Chief for more than a dozen years.
+Earlier, he was a Supervising Editor on the Business Desk and was an editor on the former NPR program Day to Day until that program ended in March 2009.

 Recurrent themes in his reporting include: religious liberty and religious freedom, Islam in America; discrimination against Muslims since the September 11, 2001 attacks; sexuality as a defining issue for Christian denominations; LGBTQ+ clergy; and the impact on religious communities of land use policy, zoning, and eminent domain.
-Jason is a regular contributor to the ELCA worship resource "Sundays and Seasons," adding phrases such as "a cloud of witnesses who smuggle Christ into the world" and adding prayers for "blue whales and honey bees."